 Now that you’ve found your urethra, here are a few more things you should know about self-catheterization before you start.
 One of the most common catheterization complications is the occurrence of UTIs.
 But what is UTI and how do you avoid it?

 A urinary tract infection occurs when the urethra is infected by bacteria, viruses, or fungi, which can travel upwards to infect the bladder, ureters, and kidneys.

 - Cloudy, dark, bloody, foul-smelling urine

-- Frequent urination with small volume
+- Frequent urination with small volumes

 - Painful, burning sensation while urinating